+primary sources of bathymetry

+Coastline

-Representing ~0-40 meters water depth, mapping in this area may be ideal for aircraft using LIDAR technology, small boats, and autonomous systems using multibeam sonar technology.
+Representing ~0-40 meters water depth, mapping in this area is ideal for aircraft using LIDAR technology and autonomous systems using multibeam sonar technology.
 Concerns about safe navigation require a high level of data accuracy.

+uncrewed

 Shallow water

 Representing ~40-200 meters water depth, mapping this area is ideal for ships using multibeam sonar technology alongside autonomous systems as a force multiplier.
 Conditions are not usually suitable for aerial survey methods.
 Concerns about safe navigation require a high level of data accuracy.

 Deep water

-Representing water depths >200 meters, mapping this area is ideal for ships and uncrewed systems using multibeam sonar technology.
-Conditions are not suitable for aerial survey methods.
-Navigation safety is not a primary concern in this area.
+Representing water depths >200 meters, mapping this area is ideal for ships using multibeam sonar technology and deepwater capable autonomous systems.
+Conditions are not suitable for aerial survey methods and navigation safety is not a primary concern in this area.